 There are other ways to avoid fall damage, like jumping down on sloped surfaces, or using a Jump Pad or a Gravity Lift.

 Can also be useful to novice Light Assaults who have not yet learned to properly manage Jet Pack energy.
 It can also make a Light Assault more stealthy, as he can jump down from a height without engaging his Jet Packs, which could give away his position.

 It can also be used by ESF pilots as a substitute to Ejection Seat.

-This is a common implant that can be used by MAXes and it works in vehicles.
+Can be used by MAXes, works in vehicles.

 1) Automatically spots mines and C4 within 16 / 18 / 21 / 25 / 35 meters.